amolikvivian/reddit-client-vue/README.md

 ## Project Overview

-A basic VueJS application to fetch top posts from defined subreddit, currently hard coded to fetch 'r/aww'.
+A basic VueJS application to fetch top posts from user choice subreddit.

 Further versions to include :